-You can start a Facebook Live stream from a profile page, business page, group page, or event page (more on this in a minute).
+You can start a live stream from a Facebook profile page, business page, group page, or event page (more on this in a minute).

-If you’re streaming from the Facebook app, press the ‘What’s on your mind?‘ prompt in your main feed, or navigate to the page you want to livestream from, press Create a Post, and choose Live Video.
+If you’re streaming from the Facebook app, press the “What’s on your mind?” prompt in your main feed, or navigate to the Facebook page you want to live stream from, press Create a Post, and choose Live Video.

-If you’re streaming from your browser, press Live Video.
+If you’re streaming from your browser, press the Live Video button.

-You can go live straight away.
-Or, alternatively, you can schedule a livestream for a later date.
+You can go live straight away, or you can schedule a live stream for a later date.